komoto48g/mwxlib/README.md

          M-/ : [3] apropos-comp-mode
          M-, : [4] text-comp-mode
          M-m : [5] module-comp-mode
   * All completions [1--5] are incremental when pressed any alnums, and decremental when backspace.
+See [key bindings](key-bindings.md) for more information.

 ![autocomp](doc/image/autocomp.gif)